bioinformaticsdotca/BiCG_2018/module12_lab/module12_tutorial.md

 home: https://bioinformaticsdotca.github.io/bicg_2018
 ---

-# BBioinformatics for Cancer Genomics 12 Lab
+# Bioinformatics for Cancer Genomics 12 Lab

 This lab was created by Solomon Shorser